MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/plan-volume-activation-of-office.md

 For more information, see [Activate volume licensed versions of Office by using MAK](activate-office-by-using-mak.md).

-There are two ways to activate computers by using MAK:

-- **MAK independent activation** MAK independent activation requires that each computer independently connect and be activated with Microsoft, either over the Internet or by telephone.
-MAK independent activation is best for computers that do not maintain a connection to the corporate network.

-- **MAK proxy activation by using VAMT** This enables a centralized activation request on behalf of multiple computers that have one connection to Microsoft.
-MAK proxy activation is configured by using the [Volume Activation Management Tool (VAMT)](tools-to-manage-volume-activation-of-office.md#vamt).
-MAK proxy activation is appropriate for environments in which security concerns might restrict direct access to the Internet or the corporate network.
-It is also suited for development and test labs that do not have this connectivity.

- VAMT obtains the installation ID (IID) from the target computer, sends the IID to Microsoft on behalf of the client, and obtains a confirmation ID (CID).
-The tool then activates the client by installing the CID.
-The CID is saved and can be used later, for example, to activate test computers that were re-imaged after 90 days.

-.

 <a name="ad"> </a>

 ## Active Directory-based activation of Office